fnalways/terminus-docs/docs/overview/terminus/data.md

 ## [MongoDB](../../developer/develop/advanced/database.md#nosql)

-In the field of Internet of Things, MongoDB, as a representative of NoSQL, has a wide range of application scenarios.[Percona Operator for MongoDB](https://github.com/percona/percona-server-mongodb-operator) can be easily deployed in Terminus OS.
-Provides developers with a cloud-native version of MongoDB Cluster.
+MongoDB, as a representative of NoSQL, has a wide range of application scenarios in the Internet of Things field.
+By deploying [Percona Operator for MongoDB](https://github.com/percona/percona-server-mongodb-operator), developers have a cloud-native version of MongoDB cluster in Terminus.

 Like PostgreSQL, Terminus also manages MongoDB backup and restore in a unified manner.
 System users do not need to have any DBA technical capabilities to easily implement functions such as scheduled backup, incremental backup, and fixed-point restore.